fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-5-0.md

 The letter `f` comes before both `t` and `T`.

 But in most programming languages, sorting defaults to comparing the byte values of strings.
-The way JavaScript compares strings means that `"Toggle"` always comes before `"freeze"` because according to the [ASCII character encoding](https://en.wikipedia.org/wiki/ASCII), uppercase letters come before lowercase.
+The way JavaScript compares strings means that `"Toggle"` always comes before `"freeze"` because according to the [ASCII character encoding ↗](https://en.wikipedia.org/wiki/ASCII), uppercase letters come before lowercase.
 So from that perspective, the import list is sorted.

 TypeScript previously considered the import list to be sorted because it was doing a basic case-sensitive sort.